 At Western, we know the value a great teacher brings to the classroom as well as the challenges you’ll face.
 That’s why we’ve built our Master of Teaching (Secondary) around giving you practical tools to provide inspiration and direction to high-school students.

-The dual qualification of an undergraduate degree and postgraduate teaching qualification gives you enormous flexibility when it comes to your career.
+The dual degree of an undergraduate degree and postgraduate teaching degree gives you enormous flexibility when it comes to your career.
 You can apply for roles as a secondary school teacher with government and non-government schools in Australia and most other countries.
 You can also pursue career interests in the field of your undergraduate degree, like education policy, curriculum development and education administration or even generalist positions, since many of the skills from your teaching degree – teamwork and leadership, communication and organisation – are highly valued by employers.

 Finally, to help you juggle your busy work, career and personal life, Western also offers flexible study options, like accelerated study mode.